Indian gravestone industry

 Number and size of companies

 There are more than 100 manufacturers in India of gravestones and there are also a few trading companies.
 In the last 5 years the capacity of these companies has increased by about 10% annually, suggesting a certain stability and sustainability.
 The manufacturers can be roughly divided into big and small companies.
-Big companies are considered to be those that have the capacity of manufacturing seven or more containers per month- and there are about 20 such companies.
+Big companies are considered to be those that have the capacity of manufacturing twenty or more containers per month- and there are about 10 such companies.
 The rest would automatically be placed in the small company category.
 On an average about 75 workers are employed in a company.
 Total direct employment in the gravestone industry is about 10000 people.
 Indirect employment (due to related activities such as transport etc.) comes to another 10000 people.

 Location of companies

-About 80% of the manufacturers are located in the state of Tamil Nadu while the rest are located in the neighbouring states of Karnataka and Andhra Pradesh.
+About 80% of the manufacturers are located in the state of Tamil Nadu while the rest are located in the neighboring states of Karnataka and Andhra Pradesh.
 The entire gravestone industry is thus located in the south of the country which is where most of the granite quarries are to be found.

 Total production

-Total gravestone production in the Indian industry is estimated to be about 350 to 400 containers a month.
+Total gravestone production in the Indian industry is estimated to be about 275 to 325 containers a month.
 (A curious unit - when referring to blocks the normal term used is cubic metres, in slabs, the measurement unit is square metres or square feet, while in the gravestones the reference point tends to be containers).
 As mentioned before, the entire production is exported.
-About 180 to 200 containers are exported to Europe, approximately 50 containers a month are exported to United States, 40 containers to Japan while the rest are sent to Australia, New Zealand, South Africa and other countries.
+About 180 to 200 containers are exported to Europe, approximately 50 containers a month are exported to United States, 10 containers to Japan while the rest are sent to Australia, New Zealand, South Africa and other countries.
 The months of November, December and most of January are considered to be the low season when monthly production drops to about half.
 An average container has a price of US$ 18000 to US$ 24000, depending on the materials used and the complexity of the designs, thus the total industry size is estimated to be approximately US $ 85 million.

 Granites most often used